PDhruv09/DSC_180A-Section_B15-Quater_1-Project/README.md

 3. Which DP mechanism (Gaussian vs. Laplace) performs better for telemetry data?
 4. How do L∞ error and IOU (Intersection over Union) metrics vary across different privacy budgets?

+For a detailed discussion of these questions and our methodology, please refer to the full report [here](https://drive.google.com/file/d/1AS2MzcOv4TvUNJKeGbtr0ebVXijjNVdq/view?usp=sharing)
 ---

 ## Repository Structure